 - If necessary, supplying case law to support your position.

-Our government contract consultants and small business program lawyers can help you provide the level of detail and increase your chances of submitting a successful reconsideration request to the SBA.
+Our government contracts for small businesses consultant and 8a program lawyers can help you provide the level of detail and increase your chances of submitting a successful reconsideration request to the SBA.
 We offer: